nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 - Still testing different status text variations in research to improve clarity.
 - Removed the related links section; instead, we’ve embedded key links contextually—e.g. evidence requirements within the edits box, or BSA contact details where support might be needed.
 - Simplified claim history by removing repeated words like “claim,” leaving only key statuses: queried, submitted, approved.
 - Still exploring how to handle potentially long query notes.
-We're assessing average note length to decide whether to display them in full or design for the 1,000-character limit.
-Since this is critical info, we're cautious about using reveal components, which are often missed by users.
+We’re assessing average note length to decide whether to display them in full or design for the 1,000-character limit.
+Since this is critical info, we’re cautious about using reveal components, which are often missed by users.

-#### Reimburseamount amount
+#### Reimbursement amount
 Moved reimbursement amount details out of the main view—key info now appears in the orientation section and approved claims box, with the rest accessible via a separate page link.
-This reduced visual clutter while ensuring users get the right information at the right point in their journey.
+This reduced visual clutter while ensuring users get the right information at the right point in their journey

+## How we tested our ideas and what we found

+### Who we tested with
+X participants:​
+- X SROs and submitter​
+- X submitters only​

+Range of organisations:​
+- X small, X medium, X large (range of staff X-X)​
+- Type of care: residential, day, community and domiciliary care

 ### How we tested
 - Task-based moderated usability testing with ASC org users​